Are you thinking of purchasing a panther chameleon but aren’t sure it will be a good fit in your home?

 If you are breeding chameleons, it is common to have multiple babies in one enclosure.

-This is a major reason why you will want to avoid having too small of a cage.
+This is a significant reason why you will want to avoid having too small of a cage.

 Juveniles To Adult Chameleon Cage Size